zpolygon95/zpolygon95.github.io/ctf/cpv2018/MOY1.md

 ```

 Success!
 I decrypted the other cipher text in exactly the same way, using
-the next decryption primitave for each.
+the next decryption primitive for each.
 All the deciphered messages are
 below:

 ```python3